 #1 Due diligence and research will provide you with the facts, not an assumption.
 Assumption costs time and money and can lead to failure.

-#3 Delivery – how would you like to connect with your students, perhaps a fully automated program or maybe a bespoke intimate program with fewer members?
+#3 Delivery – how would you like to connect with your clients, perhaps a fully automated program or maybe a bespoke intimate program with fewer members?

 #4 As my teenage son reminds me often, time is whatever you want it to be.
 What level of commitment are you prepared to make during the build and in the on-going process?